 Service Your Heating and Cooling Equipment Annually

-We get both of the extremes of both hot and cold weather here in Ohio, which makes your heating and cooling equipment work very hard.
+We get extremes of both hot and cold weather here in Ohio, which makes your heating and cooling equipment work very hard.
 To keep your heating and cooling equipment working in pristine condition, it is best to perform regular maintenance at the recommended time intervals.

-Air conditioner tune-ups can only are available when outside temperatures are at least 65 degrees.
+Air conditioner tune-ups are only available when outside temperatures are at least 65 degrees.
 While your furnace and boiler maintenance can take place year round, many homeowners tend to have their heating equipment serviced in the fall or winter, and their cooling equipment serviced right before the summer begins.

 - Tighten electrical connections, check for frayed wiring and inspect capacitor output

 - Lubricate all moving parts

 - Monitor refrigerant pressures, inspect coolant lines and check for leaks